 Potbelly Corporation to Participate at Upcoming Burkenroad Reports Investment Conference

-CHICAGO, April 27, 2023 (GLOBE NEWSWIRE) -- Potbelly Corporation PBPB ("Potbelly" or the "Company"), the iconic neighborhood sandwich shop, today announced that management will participate in Burkenroad Reports Investment Conference on Friday, April 28, 2023.
+/EIN News/ -- CHICAGO, April 27, 2023 (GLOBE NEWSWIRE) -- Potbelly Corporation (NASDAQ: PBPB) (“Potbelly” or the “Company”), the iconic neighborhood sandwich shop, today announced that management will participate in Burkenroad Reports Investment Conference on Friday, April 28, 2023.
 Bob Wright, Chief Executive Officer, and Steve Cirulis, Chief Financial Officer, will give a presentation at 9:30 AM CT.

 The investor deck that will be used at the conference will be posted on Investor Relations section of the Company’s website at http://www.potbelly.com under the “Events and Presentations” section.